Find everything women travelers in Spain need to know about health, romance, women’s rights and safety.

 Joanna says: Like in most of Europe, you can wear anything.
 People won’t really care.

 Do you have tips for women travelers in Spain?
-Email us at firstname.lastname@example.org to share your experience and advice with the Pink Pangea community.
+What were your impressions?
+Email us at email@example.com for information about sharing your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you.